andrewgodwin/uk-usa-dictionary/food.md

 --- | --- | ---
 Aubergine | Eggplant |
 **Bacon** | Back bacon | Almost impossible to find in the US.
 "Canadian bacon" is somewhat similar.
+Beetroot | Beet |
 **Biscuit** | Cookie | Cookie in the US is much more general than in the UK, covering pretty much anything you might call a biscuit.
 ? | **Biscuit** | A scone-like savoury quickbread, commonly used as a side dish at breakfast.
+Candyfloss | Cotton candy |
 **Chips** | French/Steak fries | French fries are thin; steak fries are thick.
+Chocolate bar | Candy bar |
 Courgette | Zucchini |
 Crisps | **Chips** | The US also seems to have only 4ish flavours, too.
+? | Half-and-half | Half milk, half light cream.
+Do not confuse with skim milk.
 Ice Lolly | Popsicle |
 Jam | Jelly |
+Macaroni cheese | Mac and cheese |
-Mixed spice | Baking spice | Or maybe even pumpkin spice Porridge | (Cooked) Oatmeal |
+Mixed spice | Baking spice | Or maybe even pumpkin spice.
+Porridge | (Cooked) Oatmeal |
 Prawn | Small shrimp | Don't even ask about prawn cocktail crisps.
+Profiterole | Cream puff | Also called profiterole in the US.
+**Rapeseed oil** | Canola oil | Can sound very bad out of context in the US.
 Streaky bacon | **Bacon** | The overwhelmingly dominant kind in the US.
 Sweets | Candy |
+Treacle | Molasses |
 Tomato sauce | Ketchup | Ketchup is used in the UK too.
 White sauce | **Gravy** | Gravy in the US is a more general term for anything gloopy you pour on food.

+Notes:
+* In the US an **entree** is a main course.
+In the UK, an *entree* is a starter.
+* UK Cheddar cheese and US Cheddar cheese are quite different in flavour.

 ## Drink